-The Society was a museum and a research center but our mission has evolved.
+The TOWNSEND SOCIETY OF AMERICA was a museum and a research center but our mission has evolved.
 Much in our holdings has been scanned and made available to members online.
 Today our goal is to clarify and build Townsend family groups through research and DNA testing, help people surmount brick walls, and expand our knowledge of Townsend ancestry regardless of family group.

 The Townsend surname was found throughout England and medieval court documents show various spellings including Towensend, Tounson, Townend and Townsend.
 A geographical surname, Townsend described someone who lived at the end of the town.
 In 1192 one Wulfric "at te tunesende" was recorded in the county of Suffolk.
 By 1327 when surnames became common, William atte Towensende in the county of Worcestershire owed taxes; his descendants would drop the "atte."
 Most modern Townsends use this spelling of the surname although in the north of England, Townend can still be found, and in the American South, variations that include Townsell and Townsin appeared.